foxsofter/flutter_thrio/README.md

   thrio: '^0.1.5'
 ```

-You can also reference the git repo directly if you want:
+You can also reference the git repo directly if you want to support AndroidX:

 ```yaml
 dependencies: